Energy in Japan: Nuclear power

 Following Eisenhower's Atoms for Peace speech, the United States helped Japan develop their nuclear power program.
 When Japan decided to embark on the nuclear power field, it imported technology from the United States and obtained uranium from Canada, France, South Africa, and Australia.
 The first nuclear reactor was commissioned in 1966, from then to 2010, 54 more nuclear reactors had opened, with total generation capacity of 48,847 MW.
 The ratio of nuclear power generation to total electricity production increased from 2% in 1973 to around 30% in March 2011.
 During the 1980s, Japan's nuclear power program was strongly opposed by environmental groups, particularly after the Three Mile Island accident in the United States.
 In the 2000s, Japan had a few of the modern Advanced Boiling Water Reactor, including some of the first new advanced Generation III reactors.
 At Rokkasho, Aomori a facility was built to enrich nuclear fuel, deal with nuclear waste, and recycle spent nuclear fuel.

-After the 2011 earthquake and tsunami, some nuclear reactors were damaged, causing much uncertainty and fear about the release of radioactive material, as well as highlighting the ongoing concerns over seismic design standards (see Nuclear power in Japan §Seismicity).
+The 2011 Tōhoku earthquake and tsunami damaged some nuclear reactors, and was the immediate cause of the Fukushima nuclear accident.
+This caused much uncertainty and fear about the release of radioactive material, as well as highlighting the ongoing concerns over seismic design standards (see Nuclear power in Japan §Seismicity).

 On 5 May 2012, Japan shut down the last nuclear reactor, the first time there has been no nuclear power production since 1970.

-On 16 June Prime Minister Yoshihiko Noda ordered the restart of Ōi nuclear plant's reactors number 3 and 4, saying that people's livelihood needs to be protected.
+On 16 June, Prime Minister Yoshihiko Noda ordered the restart of Ōi nuclear plant's reactors number 3 and 4, saying that people's livelihood needs to be protected.

 Ōi nuclear plant's reactor No. 3 was restarted on 2 July, and No. 4 began operation on 21 July.
-However, in September 2013 the Ōi nuclear plant was shut down in order to have extensive safety inspections performed.
+However, in September 2013 the plant was shut down again in order to have extensive safety inspections performed.

 By late 2015, both of the Sendai Nuclear Power Plant's reactors had reopened and restarted producing nuclear energy.
 Other nuclear plants, such as the Takahama Nuclear Power Plant, have received permission to reopen, and other nuclear reactors are beginning the process of restarting.

-In June 2015, the Japanese government released an energy proposal that includes the revival of nuclear power to account for Japan's energy needs.
-The proposal calls for an increase of about 20% in nuclear energy by 2030.
-This reverses a decision by the previous Democratic Party, the government will re-open nuclear plants, aiming for "a realistic and balanced energy structure".
+In a draft of Japan’s seventh long-term energy plan (December 2024), the Japanese government expresses the aim that nuclear power should account for 20% of Japan’s energy supply by 2040, rising from 8.5% in 2023.

+The policy to increase the share of nuclear energy, which dates from 2015, reversed a decision by the previous Democratic Party.